 ‘If you’re a movie fan you’ll certainly know his music: Simon Boswell is one of the UK’s finest living soundtrack composers.’
 TIME OUT Magazine.

-Simon’s work has graced films by some of independent cinema’s incredible mavericks such as Danny Boyle’s ‘Shallow Grave’, Alejandro Jodorowsky’s ‘Santa Sangre’, Dario Argento ‘Phenomena’, Michael Hoffman ‘A Midsummer Night’s Dream’, Alex de la Iglesias ‘Perdita Durango’ and Richard Stanley ‘Hardware and ‘Dust Devil’.
+Simon has scored films by some of independent cinema’s incredible mavericks such as Danny Boyle’s ‘Shallow Grave’, Alejandro Jodorowsky’s ‘Santa Sangre’, Dario Argento’s ‘Phenomena’, Michael Hoffman’s ‘A Midsummer Night’s Dream’, Alex de la Iglesias’s ‘Perdita Durango’ and Richard Stanley’s ‘Hardware’ and ‘Dust Devil’.
 Recently, Simon composed the original score for ‘Blithe Spirit’ directed by Edward Hall.

 As a composer he is well known for combining electronic elements with orchestral instruments and his music has ranged vastly in style and tone since the mid 1980s.
 His work for horror and fantasy cinema is key, especially the Italian giallo films, and flicks like Clive Barker’s detective horror ‘Lord of Illusions’.
 Then there’s the hybrid, cyberpunk riffings of ‘Hackers’ (Ian Softley) and ‘Hardware’, where he unusually combined acoustic, slide guitar with resonant, doomy synths to create a hugely popular, apocalyptic score for which he was nominated for BAFTA’s prestigious Anthony Asquith Award.

-But that only tells one side of the story.
-Simon has also composed countless orchestral scores both melodic and experimental: ‘A Midsummer Night’s Dream’, ‘Photographing Fairies’, ‘War Zone’, ‘Tin Man’, ‘Jason and the Argonauts’.
+Simon has also composed countless orchestral scores both melodic and experimental, including ‘A Midsummer Night’s Dream’, ‘Photographing Fairies’, ‘War Zone’, ‘Tin Man’ and ‘Jason and the Argonauts’.
 Highlights of Simon’s recent work includes ‘Johnny Frank Garrett’s Last Word’ directed by Simon Rumley and ‘Asher’ directed by Michael Caton-Jones.